Cosmo05/Book/README.md

 ## How to use
 1) Run the program.
+2) Select press 1 if you wnat to search for te book or press 2 to directly download using ISBN code.
+3) If you pressed 1 then type the name of book and press enter.
-2) Type the ISBN code and press enter.
+4) If you pressed 2 then type the ISBN code and press enter.
-3) If the book is available then it will automatically download it.
+5) If the book is available then it will automatically download it.

 Feel free to make any changes